sgladkoff/goldpan/docs/paralela.md

 For *Matches range* we are using a score which defines how the target sentence of an aligned pair is lexically close to a source sentence.
 There are four categories here:

 - Equivalents – the same units occur in both source and target.
-By default, switched off.
+By default, switched off;

 - Best matches – well aligned sentences.
-By default, switched on.
+By default, switched on;

 - Good matches – lexically close, but not perfectly matching.
-By default, also switched on.
+By default, also switched on;

 - Worst matches – all the rest.
 By default, switched off.